 onCreate() and set on

 The second big thing is intent handling.
 With many Activities it is easy – you are creating intent filters for specified Activities and voilà (yeah, I know that this is for simple cases, but let’s assume).
-As for one Activity per application, this Activity will need to handle all intents and will have to decide which content Fragment to show and what should happen when the up button is tapped in that Fragment.
+As for single Activity per app, this Activity will need to handle all intents and will have to decide which content Fragment to show and what should happen when the up button is tapped in that Fragment.
 It can be tricky.